gorniczy/100-days-of-code/log.md

 **Today's Progress**: made some progress on the HTML5 and CSS challenges on fCC.

-**Thoughts:** I am revisiting some already known things to me, but from a different perspective, and I'm willing to build my project along with exercise so it should be fine :).
+**Thoughts:** I am revisiting some already known things to me, but from a different perspective, and I'm willing to build my project along with exercises so it should be fine :).
 Can't wait to be able to upload the Neo I know JS on twitter.

 **Link(s) to work:** [HTML5 and CSS playground](https://github.com/gorniczy/my100daysOfCode)